its-fonsy/subito-it-scraper/README.md

 # Show help
 subito-it-scraper -h
 ```
-Once a query is added to the database, it can be updated just by running
+Once a query is added to the database its entries can be updated just by running
 ```
 subito-it-tracker
 ```